-Our intellectual property, including our design, engineering, manufacturing and testingknow-how, is an essential asset of our business.
+Our intellectual property, including our design, engineering, manufacturing and testing know-how, is an essential asset of our business.
 Failure to adequately protect our intellectual property rights could result in our competitors or other third parties offering similar products and services, potentially resulting in the loss of our competitive advantage and a decrease in our revenue, which would adversely affect our business, results of operations and financial condition.
 We attempt to protect our intellectual property rights through patents, trademarks, copyrights, trade secret laws, non-disclosure agreements, confidentiality procedures, employee disclosure and invention assignment agreements and other contractual provisions.
-We cannot guarantee that any of our pending patent applications or other applications for intellectual property registrations will be issued or granted or that our existing and future intellectual property rights will be sufficiently broad to protect our proprietary technology.
+We cannot guarantee that any of our pending patent applications or other applications for intellectual property rights will be sufficiently broad to protect our proprietary technology.

 While a presumption of validity exists with respect to United States patents issued to us, there can be no assurance that any of our patents, patent applications, or other intellectual property rights will not be, in whole or in part, opposed, contested, challenged, invalidated, circumvented, designed around, or rendered unenforceable.
 If we fail to obtain issuance of patents or registration of other intellectual property, or our patent claims or other intellectual property rights are rendered invalid or unenforceable, or narrowed in scope, pursuant to, for example, judicial or administrative proceedings including re-examination, post-grant review, inter partes, interference, opposition, or derivation proceedings, the coverage of patents and other intellectual property rights afforded our products could be impaired.
-Even if we are to obtain issuance of further patents or registration of other intellectual property, such intellectual property could be subjected to attacks on ownership, validity, enforceability, or other legal attacks.
-Any such impairment or other failure to obtain sufficient intellectual property protection could materially and adversely affect our business, results of operations and financial condition, including forcing us to, among other things, rebrand or re-design our affected products.
-Moreover, our patents and patent applications may only cover particular aspects of our products, and competitors and other third parties may be able to circumvent or design around our patents.
+Even if we are to obtain issuance of further patents or registration of other intellectual property protection could materially and adversely affect our business, results of operations and financial condition, including forcing us to, among other things, rebrand or re-design our affected products.
+Moreover, our patents and patent applications may only cover particular aspects of our products, and competitors and other intellectual property or design around our gratents.
 Competitors may develop and obtain patent protection for more effective technologies, designs or methods.
 There can be no assurance that third parties will not create new products or methods that achieve similar or better results without infringing upon patents we own.
 If these developments were to occur, it could have an adverse effect on our business, results of operations and financial condition.